-j) The biological and chemical properties of the receiving waters shall not be degraded by the stormwater runoff from the development site.

-- k) The design of the stormwater drainage system shall provide for the disposal of stormwater without flooding or functional impairment to streets, adjacent properties, downstream properties, soils, or vegetation. - 1) The design of the stormwater management systems shall take into account upstream and upgradient runoff that flows onto, over, or through the site to be developed or re-developed and provide for this contribution of runoff. - m) Appropriate erosion and sediment control measures shall be installed prior to any soil disturbance such that the area of disturbance shall be kept to a minimum.
-Disturbed areas shall be stabilized within thirty (30) days.
+- (j) The biological and chemical properties of the receiving waters shall not be degraded by the stormwater runoff from the development site. - (k) The design of the stormwater drainage system shall provide for the disposal of stormwater without flooding or functional impairment to streets, adjacent properties, downstream properties, soils, or vegetation. - (l) The design of the stormwater management systems shall take into account upstream and upgradient runoff that flows onto, over, or through the site to be developed or re-developed and provide for this contribution of runoff. - (m) Appropriate erosion and sediment control measures shall be installed prior to any soil disturbance such that the area of disturbance shall be kept to a minimum.
 See Section 7.1.

-- Measures shall be taken to control erosion within the project area.
+- (n) Measures shall be taken to control erosion within the project area.
 Sediment in runoff water shall be trapped and retained within the project area using approved measures.
-Wetland areas and surface waters shall be protected from sediment. - All temporary control measures shall be removed after final site stabilization.
-Trapped sediment and other disturbed soil areas resulting from the removal of temporary measures shall be permanently stabilized prior to removal of temporary control measures. - p) Every effort shall be made to use pervious parking surfaces as an alternative to impervious asphalt or concrete for general and overflow parking areas.
-Pervious pavement shall be appropriately sited and designed for traffic and vehicle loading conditions. - q) Whenever practicable, native site vegetation shall be retained, protected, or supplemented.
-Any stripping of vegetation shall be done in a manner that minimizes soil erosion. - r) Whenever practicable, all subsurface filtration BMPs shall include perforated underdrains positioned a minimum of 8-inches above the bottom of the filter bed to prevent extended periods of saturated conditions. - 15.4.3 Redevelopment Project Requirements.
-Because redevelopment may present a wide range of constraints and limitations, an evaluation of options may be proposed to work in conjunction with broader state watershed goals and local initiatives.
-Stormwater requirements for redevelopment vary based upon the surface area of the site that is covered by existing impervious surfaces.
-In order to determine the stormwater requirements for redevelopment projects, the percentage of the site covered by existing impervious areas must be calculated.
+Wetland areas and surface waters shall be protected from sediment. - (o) All temporary control measures shall be removed after final site stabilization.
+Trapped sediment and other disturbed soil areas resulting from the removal of temporary measures shall be permanently stabilized prior to removal of temporary control measures. - (p) Every effort shall be made to use pervious parking surfaces as an alternative to impervious asphalt or concrete for general and overflow parking areas.
+Pervious pavement shall be appropriately sited and designed for traffic and vehicle loading conditions. - (q) Whenever practicable, native site vegetation shall be retained, protected, or supplemented.
+Any stripping of vegetation shall be done in a manner that minimizes soil erosion. - (r) Whenever practicable, all subsurface filtration BMPs shall include perforated underdrains positioned a minimum of 8-inches above the bottom of the filter bed to prevent extended periods of saturated conditions.